AsherChuaSMU/ESDG7T1/README.md

 # ESDG7T1
 ALANEXPRESS

-TIBCO
+TIBCO + SQL Import
-1) Download AlanExpress.zip and pace it in a d iectory that you can easily locate
+1) Download AlanExpress.zip and pace it in a directory that you can easily locate
 2) Launch the Tibco Designer
 3) Once Tibco starts, head over to File > Import > Existing Studio Projects into Workspace > Select archive file > Browse and look for the AlanExpress.zip and press Finish.
 4) Tibco will import the microservices from the zip file selected.